 During your tour of Greenland’s remote eastern coast, you’ll enjoy Zodiac cruises and shore visits to several locations.
 Explore the remains of ancient Thule settlements and keep an eye out for grazing muskoxen—40 percent of the world’s muskoxen population lives here.
 If conditions allow, you may also visit Ittoqqortoormiit, the most remote community in East Greenland.

-As you continue to cruise north, the Greenland Sea is your pathway toward Svalbard.
+Continue to cruise north.
+The Greenland Sea is your pathway toward Svalbard.
 On deck, you’ll learn to identify seabirds “on the wing.”
 Take in a presentation, share your photos, sip an icy cocktail in the bar or watch a movie—there are many things to do during your time at sea.

 The time to say goodbye has come.
 Your adventure ends in the frontier-style settlement of Longyearbyen.
 From here, transfer to the airport for your return group charter flight* to Oslo.